marcinowski/github-adapter/README.md

     s.get('http://127.0.0.1:5000/api/logout')

+### Error handling
+Errors in json format come in format:

+    {
+      "detail_reason": "Not Found",
+      "reason": "Page not found",
+      "status_code": 404
+    }

+`detail_reason` shows an error message from GitHub API, `reason` shows GitHub Adapter error message.
+Sometimes one of them is more detailed, which can indicate where has the error occured.

 ## How to use API with simple UI?

 API has been wrapped with a simple UI forms for demonstrating purposes.
 Main endpoints are: